 In case you are 60-year-old with a 15-year term policy, you can trade your term policy for permanent coverage before you turn 71.
 However, if you are of 72 years and purchase a 10-year term cheap life insurance policy, you cannot exchange it in favour of a permanent life policy.

-If you are in good health and believe you will outlive the policy term, consider permanent life insurance, such as whole or universal life insurance, instead.
+If you are in good health and believe you will outlive the policy term, consider permanent insurance, such as whole or universal life insurance, instead.

 Senior life insurance is renewable up to a certain age.
 You can renew most term life insurance policies without a medical test up to age 75 or 85.
 Some Canadian insurers also offer plans that are renewable up to age 90.
 However, you'll have to pay higher premium rates for these plans as the cost of insurance increases with age.